Ribotot-anonymous/Project-2/README.md

 Once the validation sets consisting of 1,563 signals are created, the remaining audio clips from the development set compose the train set.

 ## Acknowledge
-In our process, we study a variety of important projects, including:
+In our process, we study an important project:

 https://github.com/JupiterEthan/GCRN-complex.